 Spouses and Children of Shivaji Maharaj

 The names of the other wives were Soyarabai, Mohite, Putalabai, Palkar, Sakvarbi Gaikwad, Sangunabai, and Kashibai Jadhav.
-His first wife Saibai bore him Sambhaji and three daughters.
-Soyarabai bore him a son named Rajaram and a daughter whose name was Deepabai.
-His other children were Rajkunvarbai from his wife Sagunabai and also Kamlabai from Sakvarbai.
-In the year 1659, his first wife Saibai passed away at a very young age due to a prolonged illness.
+His first wife, Saibai, bore him Sambhaji and three daughters.
+Soyarabai bore him a son named Rajaram and a daughter named Deepabai.
+His other children were Rajkunvarbai from his wife Sagunabai and Kamlabai from Sakvarbai.
+In 1659, his first wife, Saibai, passed away at a very young age due to a prolonged illness.